isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/MitelmanReleaseNotes.rst

 For more detailed information about the Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer, see `Mitelman Database <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/Mitelman_about.html>`_.

+*January 18, 2022*

+Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer quarterly update.

+**Updated totals**

+- Total number of cases 72,421
+- Total number of unique gene fusions 32,855
+- Total number of genes involved 14,022

+**Enhancements and New Features**

+According to the recent recommendations of The Hugo Genome Nomenclature Committee (HGNC), the designations of all fusion genes have been changed from forward slash (/) to double colon (::).
+This affects the searches: "Gene Fusions", Clinical Associations", and "Recurrent Chromosome Aberrations".

 *October 15, 2021*

 Mitelman Database of Chromosome Aberrations and Gene Fusions in Cancer quarterly update.